 Climate finance refers to the financial resources mobilised to fund actions that mitigate and adapt to the impacts of climate change, including public climate finance commitments by developed countries under the UNFCCC, although a definition of the term 'climate finance' is yet to be agreed internationally.
-In the 2009 Copenhagen Accord (UNFCCC, 2010), and confirmed in the Cancun decision (UNFCCC, 2011) and Durban Platform (UNFCCC, 2012), developed countries pledged to deliver finance approaching USD 30 billion between 2010 and 2012.
+In the 2009 Copenhagen Accord (UNFCCC, 2010), and confirmed in the Cancun Decision (UNFCCC, 2011) and Durban Platform (UNFCCC, 2012), developed countries pledged to deliver finance approaching USD 30 billion between 2010 and 2012.
 While contributor countries at the end of the fast-start finance period selfreported that these targets were exceeded (Nakhooda et al., 2013), the Paris Agreement (UNFCCC, 2015) reiterated that developed countries should take the lead in mobilising climate finance "from a wide variety of sources, instruments and channels" in a "progression beyond previous efforts".
 The accompanying Conference of the Parties (COP) decision agreed to set a new collective goal by 2025 by scaling up from a floor of USD 100 billion pledged in Copenhagen to be reached annually by 2020 (UNFCCC, 2016a).
+Deliberations on this new climate finance goal were initiated at COP26 in Glasgow in 2021.
 Many countries have highlighted the need for scaled-up international support in implementing their National Adaptation Plans (NAPs) as well as increasing the ambition of their Nationally Determined Contributions (NDCs) (Hedger and Nakhooda, 2015).
 Ensuring that finance and investment is available to realise these goals will be the major challenge going forward (Bird, 2017).
 Developing countries have also made the case for finance to address loss and damage already occurring in their countries as a result of climate change (Richards and Schalatek, 2017).

-A study commissioned by the French and Peruvian governments, in their respective capacities as Presidents of COP 21 and 20, concluded that USD 62 billion in public and private sources were directed to developing countries from developed countries in 2014 (OECD, 2015).
+A study commissioned by the French and Peruvian governments, in their respective capacities as Presidents of COP21 and 20, concluded that USD 62 billion in public and private sources were directed to developing countries from developed countries in 2014 (OECD, 2015).
 This increased to USD 71 billion in 2017 and USD 79 billion in 2018 (OECD, 2019; OECD, 2020).
+In 2021, the OECD estimated USD 80 billion in total climate finance had been provided and mobilised by developed countries for developing countries; this is substantially falling short of the developed country target of 100 billion by 2020 (OECD, 2021).
 It is notable that in this wider reading of climate-related funding a substantial part comes from the private sector and the additionality of public finance identified is unclear (i.e. how much of this represents effort over and above existing development finance commitments).
 Climate Finance Fundamentals (CFF) 1 presents a longer discussion of the principle of additionality.
-The second Biennial Assessment and Overview of Climate Finance Flows of the UNFCCC, released in November 2016, recorded USD 41 billion of public international finance flowing to developing countries in 2013-2014 (UNFCCC, 2016b).
-In 2018, the third Biennial Assessment recorded that this had reached USD 56 billion annually in the period 2015-2016 (UNFCCC, 2018).
-These figures remain relatively small, however, compared to global climate finance estimates that take into account all countries and both private and public finance of USD 579 billion a year in the 2017-2018 period (Buchner et al., 2019).
+The Biennial Assessment and Overview of Climate Finance Flows of the UNFCCC, now on its fourth edition, reports climate-specific finance and core general funding provided by Annex II Parties to developing countries has indicated small growth from USD 42 billion of public international finance flowing to developing countries in 2013-2014, to USD 47 billion annually in the period 2015-2016, and USD 49 billion annually in the period 2017-2018 (UNFCCC, 2016b; UNFCCC, 2018; UNFCCC, 2020).
+These figures remain small, however, compared to global climate finance estimates that take into account all countries and both private and public finance of USD 632 billion a year in the 2019-2020 period (Buchner et al., 2021).

 Figure 1 presents an overview of the global climate finance architecture, focusing particularly on public climate-related financing mechanisms.
-There are a number of channels through which climate finance flows, including through multilateral climate funds that are dedicated to addressing climate change.
-Several developed countries have also established climate finance initiatives
+There are a number of channels